LeronBergelson/QBert-Recreated/README.md

 If, after the player beats the level or suffers a Game Over, she has a high score that cracks the Top 10, she is asked enter her initials, and her score is now in the appropriate slot on the leaderboard screen.

 ## Death States.
-QBert runs into a red or purple ball – after which, he utters his trademark curse word, “@!#?@!”.<br />
+Qbert runs into a red or purple ball – after which, he utters his trademark curse word, “@!#?@!”.<br />
-QBert runs into Coily– after which, he utters his trademark curse word, “@!#?@!”.<br /><br />
+Qbert runs into Coily– after which, he utters his trademark curse word, “@!#?@!”.<br /><br />
 ![giphy5](https://user-images.githubusercontent.com/19450714/51068781-e46a0b00-15f0-11e9-9851-d3947590bb3b.gif)
-QBert jumps off the pyramid.<br /><br />
+Qbert jumps off the pyramid.<br /><br />
 ![giphy4](https://user-images.githubusercontent.com/19450714/51068785-e46a0b00-15f0-11e9-9900-d9e86c91b313.gif)

 ## Player Lives/Restart.
 Player has 3 lives, depicted by the icons on the left side of the screen – 2 present at start of game.
 Every time the player dies, she loses one life, and 1 of the icons disappears.
-If the player has a life left after death, she restarts where QBert died on the pyramid, and the state of the pyramid remains the same (for example, if the player landed on 3 platforms before dying, those 3 platforms will remain changed).
-If the player jumped off the pyramid, QBert restarts at the top platform.
+If the player has a life left after death, she restarts where Qbert died on the pyramid, and the state of the pyramid remains the same (for example, if the player landed on 3 platforms before dying, those 3 platforms will remain changed).
+If the player jumped off the pyramid, Qbert restarts at the top platform.

 ## Coily Defeat
-If QBert gets onto an elevator, Coilywill try and follow him, jumping off the pyramid. <br />
+If Qbert gets onto an elevator, Coilywill try and follow him, jumping off the pyramid. <br />
-If Coily jumps off the pyramid, all enemies disappear and no new enemies spawn for around 5 seconds BUT Coily won’t jump off the platform if QBert lands back on the pyramid before Coilycan jump.
-He will simply redirect and hunt QBert again. <br /><br />
+If Coily jumps off the pyramid, all enemies disappear and no new enemies spawn for around 5 seconds BUT Coily won’t jump off the platform if Qbert lands back on the pyramid before Coilycan jump.
+He will simply redirect and hunt Qbert again. <br /><br />
 ![giphy2](https://user-images.githubusercontent.com/19450714/51068783-e46a0b00-15f0-11e9-9449-721dc95271d0.gif)

 ## SFX Implemented, which include the following:
-QBert lands on a platform.<br />
+Qbert lands on a platform.<br />
 Ball lands on a platform (any colour).<br />
-QBert lands on an elevator.<br />
+Qbert lands on an elevator.<br />
-QBert collides with Coily.<br />
+Qbert collides with Coily.<br />
 Coily lands on a platform.<br />
-QBert gets a Green Ball.<br />
+Qbert gets a Green Ball.<br />
-QBert dies.
+Qbert dies.

 ## Scoring
 Includes the following:<br />